sbin-github/MomentumFrame/README.md

 It will automatically generate momentum-frame dataset in .npy format.

-You need at least 350 dataset to run the code without modifications.
+You need at least 350 datasets to run the code without modifications.

 ## 2. Generate Pytorch Tensor Trainset/Testset